 Most people would be shocked to know that around 22,000 people with diabetes die early every year.
 Type 2 diabetes is a leading cause of preventable sight loss in people of working age and is a major contributor to kidney failure, heart attack, and stroke.

 There are currently 3.4 million people with Type 2 diabetes in England with around 200,000 new diagnoses every year.
 While Type 1 diabetes cannot be prevented and is not linked to lifestyle, Type 2 diabetes is largely preventable through lifestyle changes.

 One in six of all people in hospital have diabetes – while diabetes is often not the reason for admission, they often need a longer stay in hospital, are more likely to be re admitted and their risk of dying is higher.

 As well as the human cost, Type 2 diabetes treatment accounts for just under nine per cent of the annual NHS budget.
 This is around £8.8 billion a year.

 There are currently five million people in England at high risk of developing Type 2 diabetes.
 If these trends persist, one in three people will be obese by 2034 and one in 10 will develop Type 2 diabetes.
-However, evidence shows that many cases of Type 2 diabetes are preventable.

-There is also strong international evidence which demonstrates how behavioural interventions, which support people to maintain a healthy weight and be more active, can significantly reduce the risk of developing the condition.
+There is strong international evidence which demonstrates how behavioural interventions, which support people to maintain a healthy weight and be more active, can significantly reduce the risk of developing the condition.